-Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of the filtration system.
+Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
 The turbidity limit set by the EPA is 0.3 NTU in 95% of the daily samples and shall not exceed 1 NTU at any time.
-As reported above, the Village of Caldwell water system's highest recorded turbidity for 2023 was 0.2 and the lowest monthly percentage of samples meeting the turbidity limits was 100%.